 7,061 students participating in internships, co-ops, practica, and student teaching

 6,202 employment and internship opportunities listed with GVSU Career Center

 737 employers participating in career events

-88.8 percent recent graduates are employed or pursuing advanced degrees
+83.9 percent of recent graduates are employed or pursuing advanced degrees

-84 percent of recent graduates are working in Michigan
+90 percent of employed recent graduates are working in Michigan

 |Medical Laboratory Science||89%||86%|

 Grand Valley State University's excellence is acknowledged by many organizations and publications every year.
 Click here for a list of recent awards and recognitions.

 4 styles of living centers to choose from: traditional, suite-style, apartment-style, on-campus apartments